-Rising Adoption of Third-Party Measurement Solutions.
+Rising Adoption of Independent Cross-Platform Measurement Solutions.
 The proliferation of digital channels, formats and devices has made it more difficult for advertisers to measure campaign performance across all platforms.
-As a result, advertisers are increasingly adopting full-suite measurement solutions.
+As a result, advertisers are increasingly adopting full-suite measurement solutions versus point solutions that only deliver single metrics, often on a limited amount of media.
 This has created a growing demand for independent, third-party providers that provide accredited and unified data analytics that improve the transparency and effectiveness of digital ad spend across the entire ecosystem.
-Based on the Company Data Analysis, the total addressable market for our core solutions is less than 15% penetrated as of 2019, and we believe that we have the opportunity to expand our customer base in response to increasing demand for our core measurement solutions.
+Based on the Company Data Analysis, the total addressable market for our core solutions is less than 25% penetrated as of 2020, and we believe that we have the opportunity to expand our customer base in response to increasing demand for our core measurement solutions.